TheWorldAvatar/viz/README.md

 Specific endpoints must be set as environment variables in order for the viz to call the right endpoints on the serverside.
 These endpoints are all optional and if left blank, will not execute the associated calls.

 1) `REGISTRY_BACKEND_URL`: Sets the endpoint to the `VizBackendAgent` endpoint eg `https://example.org/vis-backend-agent` (close it without /) to generate a form template, csv template, and retrieve data from the knowledge graph.
 The form template for generating the form UI must follow the template listed in [this document](./doc/form.md).
-2) `REGISTRY_TASK_ATTACHMENT_URL`: Sets the host endpoint for registry task attachments; The underlying files **MUST** reside in the `{current working directory}/data` directory.
-For containersed environments, use a volume mount to link your local data to this path
+2) `REGISTRY_TASK_ATTACHMENT_URL`: Optional to set the host endpoint for registry task attachments and enable attachment viewer; The underlying files **MUST** reside in the `{current working directory}/data` directory.
+For containerised environments, use a volume mount to link your local data to this path
 3) `FILE_EXPORTER_URL`: Sets the endpoint to the file exporter service

 ## 2. Development